Mufu: History

 In the Sui and Tang dynasty, the Ministry of Personnel became solely responsible for the appointment of officials, lessening the authority of regional mufu.
 However, the mufu structure for military organization remained, leading to the growing power of the office of jiedushi (military governor), who maintained military power in various circuits.
 Imperial princesses such as Princess Pingyang, Princess Taiping and Princess Anle also held their own councils.
 Over time as Tang imperial government's control over the jiedushi declined, the jiedushi would become their own regional powers, leading to the Five Dynasties and Ten Kingdoms.

 During the Song and Ming dynasties, the power of regional tent government was curbed and largely disappeared as central government held greater power over that of regional military.

 During the Qing dynasty, the tent government became more common.

 In the late Qing, powerful regional governors greatly modified the traditional mufu system, transforming it into a professional bureaucracy under their personal authority.
 These mufu could bypass the usual bureaucratic regulations to include members of the emerging capitalist class.
 Their capital and specialized skills were useful to the running of modern enterprises that were established under the Self-Strengthening Movement, and many Western-trained experts were given considerable responsibilities in this way.

 Conventional officials were selected from the successful candidates of the literary imperial examination who had little practical skills to govern, and the Qing central government had no provision to provide them with technical staff since there was no training or recruiting of such experts.
 To perform their job well, the appointed scholars were forced to hire able men, muliao, to staff the mufu, to deal with floods, rebellions, finance and foreign affairs.
-The mufu system was the well-oil machine that produced next generation officials.